wallarm/api-firewall/demo/kubernetes/README.md

     ```bash
     cd api-firewall/demo/kubernetes
     ```
 3. Run the demo code by using the command below.
 Please note that running this demo can be resource-intensive.
-It takes up to 3 minutes to start this demo environment.
+It takes up to 3 minutes to start the demo environment.

     ```bash
     make start